-For supply staff and those on short contracts in The Blake school
+For supply staff and those on short contracts in Name school

-While working in The Blake school, you have a duty of care towards the children/pupils/pupils here.
+While working in The Blake School, you have a duty of care towards the children/pupils/pupils here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Tim Edwards-Grundy , please contact him via his office or ask at the main school office.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Tim Edwards-Grundy, please contact him via his office, or ask for him at the main school office.